|

 down these insidious noise gremlins.
 It's cheap, easy,

 and you may even enjoy the "hunt".
+Put a PL259 or other connector on

 about 50 feet of RG58 coaxial cable.
 On the other end of